AmanTrance/Kross/README.md

 A Song Arena WebApp which will make a big evolution in the music industry....

 It is a very fast and reliable WebApp written in Rust at the logic core.
-And for the Drontend it uses React.
+And for the Frontend it uses React.